|

 International ed.
 Danbury, CT: Grolier, 1999.

-- This encyclopedia entry is
+- This encyclopedia entry is a succinct

-protection, and historical background.
+and historical background.

 -